Schecter makes many guitars for different types of players. The Hellraiser C-1 is a very versatile guitar at an awesome price.

 This gives the guitar an amazing sustain and resonance that becomes part of your playing.
 The fingerboard is made from Rosewood and has a 25.5-inch scale and 24 frets.
 The neck is a thin “C” profile that is very comfortable and ultra-easy to play.

-Thirdly, the Schecter Hellraiser comes with EMG humbucker pick-ups that sound great!
+The Hellraiser comes with EMG humbucker pick-ups that sound awesome!
 These pick-ups have a fat and punchy tone but have incredible clarity!

-So it will take you to a great hard rock or metal tone, but have great clean capabilities as well.
+So it will take you to a roaring hard rock or metal tone, but have pristine clean capabilities as well.
 The EMG pick-ups are a well-balanced output, with an 81TW at the bridge and an 89 at the neck.

 The guitar also features 2 volume and 1 tone control with knurled metal knobs and a selector switch.
 Schecter locking machine heads hold tuning on this guitar well and are very reliable.